-Death toll from Afghanistan’s quake rises to 1,150 people
+Aftershock in Afghanistan as quake toll rises to 1,150 dead

 There was little sign of heavy equipment — only one bulldozer was spotted being transported.
 Ambulances circulated, but little other help to the living was evident.
 One 6-year-old boy in Gayan wept as he said his parents, two sisters and a brother were all dead.
 He had fled the ruins of his own home and took refuge with the neighbors.

-Many international aid agencies withdrew from Afghanistan when the Taliban seized power last August.
-Those that remain are scrambling to get medical supplies, food and tents to the remote quake-struck area, using shoddy mountain roads made worse by damage and rains.
+Many international aid agencies withdrew from Afghanistan when the Taliban seized power last August as the U.S. and its NATO allies withdrew their forces, ending a 20-year war that drove the same insurgents from power in the wake of the 9/11 attacks.
+Groups that remain are scrambling to get medical supplies, food and tents to the remote quake-struck area.
 U.N. agencies are also facing a $3 billion funding shortfall for Afghanistan this year.

+Trucks of food and other necessities arrived from Pakistan, and planes full of humanitarian aid landed from Iran and Qatar.
+India sent a technical team to the capital, Kabul, to coordinate the delivery of humanitarian assistance.

+India said its aid would be handed over to a U.N. agency on the ground and the Afghan Red Crescent Society.

-Germany, Norway and several other countries announced they were sending aid for the quake, but underscored that they would work only through U.N. agencies, not with the Taliban, which no government has officially recognized as of yet.
-Nations have called on the Taliban to first address human rights concerns, chief among them the rights and freedoms of Afghan women and girls.
+Other countries that have offered aid were at pains to underscore that they would work only through U.N. agencies, not with the Taliban, which no government has officially recognized as of yet.
+Some nations have called on the Taliban to first address human rights concerns, chief among them the rights and freedoms of Afghan women and girls.

-The International Rescue Committee has emergency health teams in the two provinces to deliver essential first aid and said it is providing cash support to families who have lost their homes and livelihoods in the earthquake.
-The organization, which has been operating in Afghanistan since 1988, is calling for an international effort to ultimately release Afghanistan’s foreign exchange reserves.

-The Taliban’s takeover of the country last year as the U.S. was preparing to withdraw its troops prompted the Biden administration’s decision to freeze around $9.5 billion that the Afghan central bank has in U.S. banks, hampering the new rulers’ efforts to pay civil servants and import goods.

-In Paktika province, the quake shook a region of deep poverty, where residents scrape out in a living in the few fertile areas among the rough mountains.
-Roads are so difficult that some villages in Gayan District took a full day to reach from Kabul, though it is only 175 kilometers (110 miles away.)

-There are projections, quoted by the U.N. and others, that poverty rates may climb as high as 97% of the population and unemployment to 40% this year.

-Associated Press writers Rahim Faiez in Islamabad, Pakistan and Aya Batrawy in Dubai, United Arab Emirates contributed to this report.
+Associated Press writers Rahim Faiez in Islamabad, Pakistan, and Aya Batrawy in Dubai, United Arab Emirates, contributed to this report.